 Plugins -> all plugins -> upload plugin ->

 Plugins -> add new -> search for classic editor ->activate plugin

 After activating the classic editor, go to the settings page -> writing and check the classic editor option and save.
 Ensure the block editor option is not checked or the error will persist.

 - Go to the post

-You may then go to where your post is and you will note the change in the interface.
-The old version editor will have already updated.
+You may then go to where your post is, and you will note the change in the interface.
+The old version editor will have already been updated.

 It will be much easier now to publish and update your post.

 When trying to fix this error, ensure you have a strong internet connection that will ensure all the changes you make are implemented.
 All the best in your writing let’s share our knowledge.
-Also if you are new in using wordpress, learn about how to use it.
+Also, if you are new to using WordPress, learn about how to use it.